sweko/uacs-internet-programming-exams/dry-run-final-exam/docs/grading-guideline.md

 ### Routing

-- **10 points**: The application has all the correct routes, even if the components are not functional.
+- **5 points**: The application has all the correct routes, even if the components are not functional.
 The routes are defined in the correct order.
-- **10 points**: The application uses child routes to define the routes.
+- **5 points**: The application uses child routes to define the routes.
+- **5 points**: The application uses injection of a Router (with appropriate code).
+- **5 points**: The application uses injection of a Route (with appropriate code).

 ### Components

-- **5 points**: The application has a funcional header component.
+- **5 points**: The application has a functional header component.
-- **5 points**: The application has a funcional footer component.
+- **5 points**: The application has a functional footer component.
 - **5 points**: The frontend of the list component is functional.
 - **5 points**: The backed of the list component suplies data and functionality to the frontend.
-- **5 points**: The component(s) for viewing and editing item are designed and functional.
+- **5 points**: The component(s) for adding and editing items are designed and functional.
-- **5 points**: The component(s) for adding items are functional.
+- **5 points**: The component(s) for viewing item details are functional.
 - **5 points**: The application has a functional about component.
 - **5 points**: The application has a functional statistics component.

 ### Services

-- **10 points**: The application has a functional service that communicates with the backend.
+- **15 points**: The application has a functional service that communicates with the backend.
 - **5 points**: The service manages the overall state of the application.
 - **5 points**: The service manages mapping between the frontend and the backend.
 - **5 points**: The service manages the data flow between the components and the backend.
-- **5 points**: The service manages the data flow between the components and the routing.

 ### Models